sammersheikh/stickman/README.md

 Instructions:
-1. Click 'start game' button
+1. Click 'Generate Word'
-2.
+2. Start guessing letters
+3. Click 'Generate Word' to reset and start a new game